How to Make Babka for a Sweet, Indulgent Holiday Treat

 After filling and rolling up the dough into logs, you'll cut each log lengthwise to form two strands.

 Twist two strands together with cut sides out, making two or three wide, horizontal twists.
-Fit into prepared pan, patting back any loose filling and tucking ends under, if needed.
+Fit into prepared 5x9-inch loaf pans, patting back any loose filling and tucking ends under, if needed.
 Don't worry if it looks messy — it will all work out fine.

 If you prefer yours glazed, mix together 1 cup powdered sugar and 4 teaspoons milk in a small bowl.
 Drizzle over babka loaves after they have cooled 1 hour.
 Let stand until glaze is set, about 20 minutes.